 It’s 2008 and there I was, standing on a subway platform, in downtown Manhattan waiting for my train, not to board it… but to jump in front of it.
 Fresh out of family court, feeling tired and very much defeated after going in convinced that my days of physical, mental, financial, and sexual abuse were over.

 Life didn’t get any easier of course, I was still poor, trying to raise my child any way I could, and amongst this chaos I had to bury a baby daughter.
-I was starting to become painfully aware of the trauma I was constantly carrying with me, I couldn’t sleep, my body had turned on itself and I developed autoimmunity issues, and I started to realize that whatever relationships I held were a sad attempt at feeling cared for, but nothing more.
+I was starting to become painfully aware of the trauma I was constantly carrying with me, I couldn’t sleep, and I started to realize that whatever relationships I held were a sad attempt at feeling cared for, but nothing more.
 Still, I refused to give up the idea of entering the world of STEM.
-I wasn’t going to give up science, I had already given up too much of me in life, whether it was out of anger, out of rebellion, out of love, I just refused.
-I found a public institution and made the decision to go for it.
-I was so naïve, I thought I’d walk in there, ask and get some advice, instead what I found was discouragement, doubts, It was as if; I was somehow predisposed to failure, because I wasn’t what’s called a “traditional student”.
-I was tired of being defeated so I didn’t listen and I enrolled anyway.
-When I entered the biology lecture hall for the first time, I had tears pouring down my face.
+I wasn’t going to give up science, I had already given up too much of me.
+Eventually I found a public institution, and made the decision to go for it.
+I was so naïve walking into academia and expecting to find support, It was as if I was somehow predisposed to failure, because I wasn’t what’s called a “traditional student”.
+Of course I didn’t listen to all the discouraging and enrolled anyway.
+When I entered the lecture hall for the first time, I had tears pouring down my face.
 To me that was a small victory.